picture of matt

 Matthew W. Powner

-I returned to the U.K. in 2011, joining UCL as a lecturer in the chemistry department, where I am currently Professor of Organic Chemistry and an Investigator of the Simons Foundation Collaboration on the Origins of Life.
+I returned to the UK in 2011, joining UCL as a lecturer in the chemistry department, where I am currently Professor of Organic Chemistry and an Investigator of the Simons Foundation Collaboration on the Origins of Life.

-I have been awarded various prizes and fellowships in recognition of my research, including the ISSOL Stanley Miller Award (2011), the SET for Britain Roscoe Medal (2012), first prize in the Origins of Life Challenge (2012; jointly with John Sutherland FRS), an EPSRC Early Career Fellowship (2013), a Bürgenstock JPS Fellowship (2015), the Thieme Chemistry Journal Award (2015), a Center for Advanced Studies Fellowship (2016) and the RSC Harrison-Meldola Memorial Prize (2019).
+I have been awarded various prizes and fellowships in recognition of my research, including the ISSOL Stanley Miller Award (2011), the UK Parliamentary & Scientific Committee's SET for Britain (Gold Award) Roscoe Medal (2012), first prize in the Origins of Life Challenge (2012; jointly with John Sutherland FRS), an EPSRC Early Career Fellowship (2013), a Bürgenstock JPS Fellowship (2015), the Thieme Chemistry Journal Award (2015), a Center for Advanced Studies Fellowship (2016), the Royal Society of Chemistry Harrison-Meldola Memorial Prize (2019), Blavatnik Award Honoree (2021) and the Royal Society of Chemistry MSD Prize (2024).